janaom/gcp-de-project-weather-forecast-sms-with-airflow/README.md

 # <img width="40" alt="image" src="https://github.com/janaom/gcp-data-engineering-etl-with-composer-dataflow/assets/83917694/60f8f158-3bdc-4b3d-94ae-27a12441e2a3">  GCP Data Engineering Project: Automating Weather Forecast SMS Notifications with Composer/Airflow ⛅️

-This small project was born out of curiosity and a real-life dilemma: I'm attending the KubeCon + CloudNativeCon Europe conference in just a few days, and I have no idea what the weather will be like in Paris 😅.
+This small project was born out of curiosity and a practical challenge: I'm attending the KubeCon + CloudNativeCon Europe conference in just a few days, and I have no idea what the weather will be like in Paris 😅.
 So, I had this brilliant (or maybe slightly crazy) idea to create custom SMS updates for the Vilnius/Paris weather forecast.
 Imagine receiving a personal weather update while enjoying the conference!😎

 Here is my solution.
 We will use GCP services: